bisgardo/react-leash/README.md

 ## Examples

-The "child" component is transformed to stay within the viewport for as long as the
+The "child" component gets transformed to stay within the viewport, only limited by the boundaries of the "parent" component.

 * Wrapper component: `OffsetIntoViewport`: